eaardal/workwork/README.md

 ### Go

-If you have Go installed, simply installing the repo should make it available on your PATH.
+If you have Go installed, simply installing the repo should make it available on your PATH (it will be put in your $GOPATH/bin).
 ```
 go install github.com/eaardal/workwork
 ```